Hiking Classification Switzerland

 T2 = Mountain Hiking

-The T2 hiking routes are marked in red and white, hiking shoes are recommended as well as some sure footedness.
-The trail is a continuous path generally marked, the terrain in some sections is steep and the danger of falling is not excluded.
+The T2 hiking routes are red and white in marking.
+Talking about the equipment, you need to wear hiking shoes as well as some footedness.
+The trail is a continuous path (generally marked), while the terrain in some sections is steep.
+To escape the danger of falling, you need to own moderate fitness abilities as well.

 T3 = Demanding Mountain Hiking

-The T3 hiking routes are marked in red and white, good hiking shoes are recommended, well sure-footed as well as some basic alpine experience.
-The trail in exposed sites may be secured with ropes or chains, you may need to use hands for balance.
-The terrain may be partly exposed with fall hazard, scree, pathless jagged rocks.
+Similarly to the previous one, the T3 hiking routes are red and white.
+When it comes to the part of equipment, it’s highly important to use good hiking shoes that will protect your ankles.
+Besides owning a professional fittings, you also need to have a basic alpine experience.
+The trail in exposed sites may be secured with ropes or chains.
+Therefore, you’ll be able to use hands for balance.
+When we talk about the terrain, it may be partly exposed with fall hazard, scree, and pathless jagged rocks as well.

 T4 = Alpine Hiking

-The T4 hiking routes are marked in blue and white, solid trekking boots are recommended, familiarity with exposed terrain as well as some ability for terrain assessment and alpine experience.
-The trail requires the use of the hands and climbing up to level one grade.
-The terrain is quite exposed with fall hazard, jagged rocks, facile snow-free glaciers.
+The T4 hiking routes are marked in blue and white.
+It’s extremely important to have solid trekking boots as well as to be familiar with exposed terrain.
+First of all, for this type of hiking route you need to own the ability for terrain assessment and alpine experience.
+The trail requires using hands and climbing up to level one grade.
+To clarify, the terrain is quite exposed with fall hazard, jagged rocks, and facile snow-free glaciers.

 T5 = Demanding Alpine Hiking

-The T5 hiking routes are marked in blue and white, mountaineering boots are recommended as well as a reliable ability for terrain assessment and good alpine experience.
-Elementary knowledge of handling with ice axe and rope is also required.
+The T5 hiking routes are marked in blue and white.
+One of the most important parts of equipment presents mountaineering boots that will firmly stick to your ankles.
+On the other hand, you also need to own a reliable ability for terrain assessment and good alpine experience.
+However, it’s not all.
+Elementary knowledge of handling with ice axe and rope is highly important too.
 The trail requires the use of the hands and climbing up to level two grade only in some sections.
-The terrain is exposed and demanding, jagged rocks and few dangerous glacier sections.
+The terrain is exposed and demanding.
+Therefore, there is no place for beginners because the route can also include jagged rocks and few dangerous glacier sections.

 T6 = Difficult Alpine Hiking

-The T6 hiking routes are marked in blue and white, you need a mature alpine experience for these type of hiking routes and familiarity with the handling of technical alpine equipment.
-The trail requires the use of the hands and climbing up to level two grade.
-The terrain is often very exposed, precarious jagged rocks and dangerous glacier sections with danger to slip and fall.
+The T6 hiking routes are marked in blue and white.
+Besides you need a mature alpine experience for these type of hiking routes, you also need to be familiar with the handling of technical alpine equipment.
+In other words, you need to be a pro!
+The trail requires using of hands as well as climbing up to level two grade.
+The terrain is often very exposed.
+To sum up, there are also precarious jagged rocks and glacier sections that require a special caution.

-Did you know that in Switzerland there are more than 60.000 km of hiking trails?
+Did you know that Switzerland offers you more than 60.000 km of hiking trails?

-Join one of our Guided Hikes to discover all the hidden gems and lean about the Culture, Heritage and People of this amazing Country.
+Join one of our Guided Hikes and discover all the hidden gems!
+You can also learn a lot about the Culture, Heritage and People of this amazing Country.

 #hiking #walking #outdoors #adventure #vacation #destination #outdoors #entertainment #walks #fun #liveyourmountainpassions #berg #alps